 Cluster Attributes Definition EngineShutdown (user-defined) Defines the options for the hastop command.
 The attribute can assume the following values: Enable-Process all hastop commands.
 This is the default behavior.
 Disable-Reject all hastop commands.
 DisableClusStop-Do not process the hastop -all command; process all other hastop commands.
 PromptClusStop-Prompt for user confirmation before running the hastop -all command; process all other hastop commands.
 PromptLocal-Prompt for user confirmation before running the hastop -local command; reject all other hastop commands.
 PromptAlways-Prompt for user confirmation before running any hastop command.
 Type and dimension: string-scalarDefault: Enable FipsMode (system use only) Indicates whether FIPS mode is enabled for the cluster.
 The value depends on the mode of the broker on the system.
 If FipsMode is set to 1, FIPS mode is enabled.
 If FipsMode is set to 0, FIPS mode is disabled.
 Type and dimension: integer -scalarDefault: Not applicable You can verify the value of FipsMode as follows: haclus -value FipsMode GlobalCounter (system use only) This counter increases incrementally by one for each counter interval.
 It increases when the broadcast is received.
 VCS uses the GlobalCounter attribute to measure the time it takes to shut down a system.
 By default, the GlobalCounter attribute is updated every five seconds.
 This default value, combined with the 600-second default value of the ShutdownTimeout attribute, means if system goes down within 120 increments of GlobalCounter, it is treated as a fault.
 Change the value of the CounterInterval attribute to modify the default value of GlobalCounter increment.
-Type and dimension: integer-scalarDefault: Not applicable
+Type and dimension: integer-scalar Default: Not applicable

 Cluster Attributes Definition Guests List of operating system user accounts that have Guest privileges on the cluster. (user-defined) This attribute is valid clusters running in secure mode.
-Type and dimension: string-keylist Default: "" GuestGroups List of operating system user groups that have Guest privilege on the cluster. (user-defined) Type and dimension: string-keylist Default: Not applicable DefaultGuestAccess Indicates whether any authenticated user should have guest access to the cluster by (user-defined) default.
-The default guest access can be: 0: Guest access for privileged users only.
-1: Guest access for everyone.
-Type and dimension: boolean-scalar Default: 0 GroupLimit Maximum number of service groups. (user-defined) Type and dimension: integer-scalar Default: 200 HacliUserLevel This attribute has two, case-sensitive values: (user-defined) NONE-hacli is disabled for all users regardless of role.
+Type and dimension: string-keylistDefault: "" GuestGroups List of operating system user groups that have Guest privilege on the cluster. (user-defined) Type and dimension: string-keylistDefault: Not applicable DefaultGuestAccess (user-defined) Indicates whether any authenticated user should have guest access to the cluster by default.
+The default guest access can be: (, 0: Guest access for privileged users only.1: Guest access for everyone.
+Type and dimension: boolean-scalarDefault: 0 GroupLimit Maximum number of service groups. (user-defined) Type and dimension: integer-scalarDefault: 200 HacliUserLevel This attribute has two, case-sensitive values: (user-defined) NONE-hacli is disabled for all users regardless of role.
 COMMANDROOT-hacli is enabled for root only.
 Note: The command haclus -modify HacliUserLevel can be executed by root only.
-Type and dimension: string-scalar Default: NONE HostAvailableMeters Lists the meters that are available for measuring system resources.
-You cannot (System use only) configure this attribute in the main.cf file.
-Type and dimension: string-association Kove are the names of percentation and values are the names of mater libraries Keys are the names of parameters and values are the names of meter libraries.
+Type and dimension: string-scalarDefault: NONE HostAvailableMeters (System use only) Lists the meters that are available for measuring system resources.
+You cannot configure this attribute in the main.cf file.
+Type and dimension: string-association Keys are the names of parameters and values are the names of meter libraries.
 Default: HostAvailableMeters = { CPU = "libmeterhost_cpu.so", Mem = "libmeterhost_mem.so", Swap = "libmeterhost_swap.so"}